Toxic Exposure | Public Client

 Joe Rice also served as a co-lead negotiator for two settlements with BP regarding the “Deepwater Horizon” oil spill, one of which is the largest civil class action settlement in U.S. history.
 The firm’s attorneys and co-counsel also worked for 18 years to advance and preserve litigation through to the U.S. Supreme Court that will require lead pigment companies to fund the removal of toxic lead paint from pre-1951 constructed homes in plaintiffs’ jurisdictions in California, enhancing the safety of millions of California children and families.

 Motley Rice attorneys also play a leading role in helping state and local governments combat the opioid crisis.
 Joe currently serves as co-lead counsel and a member of the Plaintiffs’ Executive Committee for the National Prescription Opiate Multidistrict Litigation coordinated in the Northern District of Ohio.
-The firm’s representation includes dozens of states, cities, towns, counties and townships in the MDL and in investigations and litigation filed in state courts.
+The firm’s representation includes dozens of governmental entities, including states, cities, towns, counties and townships in the MDL and in investigations and litigation filed in state courts.

 Military Times (Nov.
 20, 2019): The list of military sites with suspected ‘forever chemicals’ contamination has grown